jchv/okteta-portable-executable/README.md

 # Portable Executable structure for Okteta
-An implementation of the Windows executable (.exe) / Microsoft Portable Executable format for Okteta's structure view tool, currently _only_ for the headers.
+An implementation of the Windows executable (.exe) / Microsoft Portable Executable format for Okteta's structure view tool.

 ![Screenshot showing an executable file Okteta with the structure view.](./screenshot.png)